 Good Title Tag (Brand New): Emergency Air Conditioner Repair in Dallas, TX

 Bad Title Tag (Established): Best AC Repair in Dallas, Fort Worth, Arlington | Cheap AC Repair

 Bad Title Tag (Brand New): “Company Name”

-There’s several things to unpack in the examples above.
-First, an established company needs less modifiers or ancillary / secondary words.
+There are several things to unpack in the examples above.
+First, an established company needs fewer modifiers or ancillary words.
 Why?
 Because they have a greater chance of ranking for the highest volume keywords, which happen to be shorter in most cases.
 Air conditioner repair, for example, has a much higher volume than emergency air conditioner repair.
 But a brand new company should utilize the latter because that’s all they can rank for right now.
-As for bad title tags, they usually stem from either keyword stuffing (including city / location stuffing) or a lack of clarity (using your company name only & not your industry).
-Obviously, both should be avoided at all times.
+As for lousy title tags, they usually stem from keyword stuffing (including city/location stuffing) or a lack of clarity (using your company name only & not your industry).

 Sub Page Title Tags for SEO

 The home page title is most often referenced in tutorials, but secondary pages need their unique titles.
 For example, while your homepage might go for air conditioner repair or heating & cooling services, an interior page for something like geothermal heating will go for its main topic.
 While geothermal heating is not long enough for an optimal title tag, you can add your company brand after a pipe bar “|” so that users know the company that is promoting this service.
 An example of an excellent subpage title tag for SEO would be: